 Most Maryland post-graduate nursing certificate programs allow students to attend part-time and are completed in less than two years.
 Some programs from Johns Hopkins School of Nursing may take up to four years to complete.
 The required credit hours for all post-grad nursing certificate programs in Maryland can range from 12 to 17.
 Some programs require more than 100 clinical hours for successful completion.

 The total cost of completing a post-MSN certificate program in nursing includes tuition and school fees plus personal expenses like travel, room and board, books and supplies.
 Every school will have a list of required expenses for each nursing certificate offered.

-This program also requires an estimated $63,783 in additional expenses, including $1,500 for books and supplies.
-The school website notes that tuition prices will increase for the 2020-2021 term.
+This program also requires other additional expenses, including $2,100 for books and supplies.

 Online post-graduate certificate in nursing programs are offered by Johns Hopkins School of Nursing.
 Maryland students may also consider online programs offered at other schools across the country, but that may require more travel expenses and time away from the student's home state.
 Some online courses are hybrid programs that require some time on campus, and some programs specify acceptable locations for the completion of clinical hours.